Fontaines, Saône-et-Loire

 Fontaines ([fɔ̃tɛn]) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

 History

-Formerly Fontanœ then Fontes.
-The village owes its name to the numerous source which spring from his territory.
-We find tracks of Roman time there.
-The village belonged to the Lords of Fountains, who built a castle, then to the bishops of Chalon there, who freed the inhabitants in 1299.
+Formerly known as Fontanæ then Fontes, the village owes its name to the numerous springs in the area.
+There are traces of Roman civilization.
+The village belonged to the Lords of Fountains, who built a castle to the bishops of Chalon, who freed the inhabitants in 1299.
 The castle was plundered and destroyed in 1569.
 There was one prioress Benedictine, a chapel (Saint Nicolas) and several washhouses.